ACSLaboratory/ACSLaboratory.github.io/_docs/ROS/pheeno-ros-installation-guide.md

 $ sudo apt-get update
 ```

+Now that the build directory is created, we begin by installing `libconsole-bridge-dev` as such:

 ```bash
 $ cd ~/ros_catkin_ws/external_src
 $ sudo apt-get build-dep console-bridge
 $ apt-get source -b console-bridge
 $ sudo dpkg -i libconsole-bridge0.2*.deb libconsole-bridge-dev_*.deb
 ```

+The last dependency to install is `liblz4-dev`.
+The installation is shown below, but be warned that this package is known to take a long time to build and install.

 ```bash
 $ cd ~/ros_catkin_ws/external_src